mikegedelman/alloy/README.md

 ```
 git clone https://github.com/mikegedelman/alloy.git
-cd kernel && rustup component add rust-src && .. # would be nice to get rid of this
+cd kernel && rustup component add rust-src && cd .. # would be nice to get rid of this
 make run
 ```